Rüdiger Sagel

-Rüdiger Sagel (born 9 August 1955 in Lünen) is a German politician currently with the Left Party and previously with the Alliance '90/The Greens.
+Rüdiger Sagel (born 9 August 1955) is a German politician currently with the Left Party and previously with the Alliance '90/The Greens.
 From 1998 until 2012 he was a member of the state parliament (Landtag) for North Rhine-Westphalia.
 On 30 June 2012 he and Gunhild Böth were elected in Münster as state spokespersons for the Left in North Rhine-Westphalia.

 Life

 From 1968 to 1970, Sagel spent time at a German school in Rourkela, a city in the Indian state of Orissa, but by 1975, he had completed his Abitur in Lünen.
 Following this, he had a yearlong internship with a focus on the mining industry at the Clausthal University of Technology, before finishing his Diplom in engineering at RWTH Aachen University in 1983.

 During the next two years, he was head of the Hambach-Gruppe in Aachen, which was a citizen initiative against the Hambach surface mine.
 Until 1987 he worked for the German Project Union in Essen.
 In 1988 Sagel lived in Nicaragua, where he worked on cultural projects, including a literacy campaign in Rama.
 He then traveled to several Central and South American countries, especially through the Amazon region of Brazil.

 After his return to Germany, Sagel was project leader of the Social Work Project Group (Arbeitsgemeinschaft Betriebssozialarbeit), and from 1995 until 1998 he worked in the district office of the Bundestag member Winfried Nachtwei, who was a member of the Greens.